-Around 43.2 percent of the 14,763 students attending Maryland colleges and universities graduated in 2010 after four years of attendance, per College Completion.
+Around 43% of the 14,763 students attending Maryland colleges and universities graduated in 2010 after four years of attendance, per College Completion.
 A large number of them couldn’t have reached their ultimate goal without the help of financial aid, including:

 - Work-study programs

 While all of these components make for an ideal college experience, and scholarships and grants are certainly favorable due to not having to pay anything back, student loans are a necessary component of college life in today’s world for the vast majority of hopeful grads.
 In 2011, CNN Money notes around two-thirds of all graduating students had used student loans to further their education.
 The following year, 21,945,597 people submitted a FAFSA for 2011-2012 school year, as noted by Forbes Magazine.
 With each passing year, college costs rise and so does the number of people asking for help to pay for it.

 Maryland students have some advantages when it comes to financial aid and college prospects.
 First and foremost, they’ve got their pick of schools, such as the University of Maryland at College Park and Johns Hopkins University.
 Residents of the state not only benefit from gaining access to priority admissions and in-state tuition for such stellar schools, but they also have great picks like Georgetown University in nearby Washington, DC, which offers the same tuition to out-of-state residents as it does to in-state at $44,280, per College View.